NebulaBC/gitshortener/readme.md

 to start.

-IPs from links.db are encoded, if you would like to decode an ip to view it you can run
+IPs from links.sqlite are encoded, if you would like to decode an ip to view it you can run

 ```
 python3 DecodeIP.py